tobal/zorp-tutorial/start_basic_concepts.rst

 In contrast to the *Netfilter* where the first matching rule takes effect, in case of *Zorp* the best matching rule takes effect.
 It entails that the order of the rules is irrelevant.
 When a new connection is occurred the evaluation will check each rule against the parameters of the traffic to find the best one.

 The word best in the expression *best match* means that the more accurate rule will take affect.
-The accuracy of a *Rule* depends on two thing, the evaluation order of the conditions and the accuracy of the specific condition in the *Rule*.
+The accuracy of a *Rule* depends on two things: the evaluation order of the conditions and the accuracy of the specific condition in the *Rule*.

 Evaluation order
   There is a precedence between the different condition types, which determines the order of the evaluation.
-It means if a rule has a condition with higher precedence it considers better that the other one.
+It means if a rule has a condition with higher precedence, it is considered as better that the other one.
 The `condition list`_ enumerates over the conditions in top to bottom in descending precedence.
 It practically means that a rule with a destination subnetwork condition is always better than a rule with destination *zone* condition and both of them are worse than a rule with a source *zone* condition and so on ...
 Condition scope
-  If two rule are considered to be identical -- in other words they have conditions with the same precedence -- the value of the conditions determines which one considered to be better.
+  If two rules are considered to be identical -- in other words they have conditions with the same precedence -- the value of the conditions determines which one is considered to be better.
 In general a narrower is always better than a wide scope, which means an IP subnetwork with greater prefix value, a port number instead of a port range, a child *zone* instead of a parent is more specific, so the rule with it is considered better.

 How Rule can be configured?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^